 A young eagle came in for some of the scraps, while his parents called encouragement from the nearby trees.

 What could be better than a couple of guys taking their fathers out fishing for a Fathers Day celebration, ( just a couple of days after ).
 It turns out that the Dads have known each other for ,...oh, no, it can't be that many decades.

 Tom, Don, Bernie, Darrel, enjoy those salmon meals and fish stories.

 From Holland, Astrid and Ron have a fresh look at everything.
 A first salmon for each of them certainly is special.
 Astrid is a representative of a European travel company, and they both have an appreciation for this part of the world.

-Another great two day trip for Maurice and Beth.
+Another great two day trip for Maurice and Elizabeth.
 Maurice comes from Vancouver twice a year.
-In the spring with Beth, and in September with his son Marc .
+In the spring with Elizabeth, and in September with his son Marc .
 This time they are staying at a hotel in the downtown waterfront of Campbell River.
 Each day begins with a solid breakfast and we always take a break and come in for lunch, this time at one of the floating cafes.

-Beth thought the view was so nice that it was worth a photo, so I added the two of them.
+Elizabeth thought the view was so nice that it was worth a photo, so I added the two of them.

-Morris and Beth love a bonus lingcod.
+Morris and Elizabeth love a bonus lingcod.

 Rebecca, Chris, Bruce and Becky share the experience.
 Four in the boat, or three, or two, or two boats.
 Taking a break from winemaking, or construction, they are all loving this corner of the world, again.